chenzhiliang94/Happenings-NUS/README.md

 <br>

-### Use Case: Adding a Task
+### Use Case: Initialising Happenings@NUS
 ---

 **MSS**

-1. User enters command to add task along with relevant arguments.
+1. User enters /start
-2. ezDo adds the task and returns a confirmation message.
+2. HappeningsBot prompts user to enter their NUS email and password
+3. User enters his/her NUS email and password
+4. HappeningsBot asks if user is interested in what kinds of emails (Events, recruitment, internships)
+5. User chooses one or more types of emails choice
-3. Use case ends.
+6. Use case ends.

 <br>

 **Extensions**

-1a.
-The user enters an invalid command.
+2a.
+The user enters an NUS email or password

-> 1a1. ezDo shows an error message and prompts the user to retry. <br>
+> 2a1. ezDo shows an error message and prompts the user to retry. <br>
-  1a2.
-Use case resumes at step 1.
+  2a2.
+Use case resumes at step 2.

 <br>